TaskCollab/Task-Collab-BackEnd/README.md

 - **Security:** Configure JWT authentication and authorization (e.g., `SecurityConfig`, `JwtUtils`, `JwtAuthFilter`).
 - **DTOs:** Classes such as `TaskDTO`, `LoginRequest`, and `LoginResponse` for data transfer between layers.

+## Known Bugs and Issues

+* Misuse of wrapper Boolean and primitive type boolean

+    * Description of the bug:
+        * Incorrect usage of `Boolean` (wrapper class) and `boolean` (primitive type) in Java.
+This leads to unexpected behavior when handling null values in role filtering.
+The `Boolean` wrapper can represent null, while `boolean` converts null to false.
+This forces users to populate all filter fields, even when default values are not intended.
+    * Steps to reproduce the bug :
+        * 1. Attempt to filter roles using the API with some filter parameters set to null.
+        * 2. Observe that the filter returns incorrect results due to null values being treated as false, instead of null.
+        * 3. Observe that the api request requires all fields to be populated.
+    * Affected components or features:
+        * Role filtering API.
+        * Data handling in role search functionalities.
+    * Severity level: Moderate.

+* "Manage users" button in ViewTasks.tsx is non-functional.

+    * Description of the bug:
+        * The "Manage users" button located on the ViewTasks.tsx page does not perform any action when clicked.
+It is intended to navigate the user to the user management section.
+    * Steps to reproduce the bug:
+        * 1. Navigate to the ViewTasks.tsx page.
+        * 2. Locate the "Manage users" button.
+        * 3. Click the "Manage users" button.
+        * 4. Observe that no action is performed.
+    * Affected components or features:
+        * ViewTasks.tsx page.
+        * User management navigation.
+    * Severity level: Low.
+    * Solution:
+        * Import the `Link` component from `react-router-dom`.
+        * Use `component={Link}` as a prop in the MUI Button, specifying the desired route for user management.

+* Inconsistent UI Padding on Task Details Page.

+    * Description of the bug:
+        * The task details page exhibits inconsistent padding and spacing between elements, leading to a visually cluttered and unprofessional appearance.
+Specifically, the padding around the task description and assigned user sections varies significantly, making the page difficult to read.
+    * Steps to reproduce the bug:
+        * 1. Navigate to the task details page for any task.
+        * 2. Observe the spacing and padding around the task description, assigned users, and other elements.
+        * 3. Note the inconsistencies in padding values.
+    * Affected components or features:
+        * Task details page (ViewTaskDetails.tsx or similar).
+        * CSS styling.
+    * Severity level: Low.

+* JWT Token Stored in Local Storage.

+    * Description of the bug:
+        * The application stores the JSON Web Token (JWT) in local storage.
+This creates a security vulnerability, as local storage is accessible by JavaScript and susceptible to cross-site scripting (XSS) attacks.
+If an attacker injects malicious JavaScript, they can steal the JWT and gain unauthorized access to the user's account.
+    * Steps to reproduce the bug:
+        * 1. Log in to the application.
+        * 2. Open the browser's developer tools.
+        * 3. Navigate to the "Application" or "Storage" tab.
+        * 4. Observe the JWT stored in local storage.
+    * Affected components or features:
+        * Authentication system.
+        * Token storage mechanism.
+    * Severity level: Critical.